Tap To Call

 Make Sure an Accident Report Is Filed

-When you inform your employer about the injury, ensure that a formal accident report is completed.
+When you inform your employer about the injury, make sure that a formal accident report is completed.
 This report is a key piece of documentation for your workers’ compensation claim, as it details the circumstances surrounding your injury.
 Verify that all details, such as the date, time, location, and description of the incident, are accurate and thorough.
 For more information on this process, visit our guide on how to file a work-related accident report.

 Get a Copy of the Report